 Attack on Medical Team

-Posted on Tue Aug 29th, 2017 @ 6:12pm by Commander Nicole "Nikki" Redex MD & Ensign Henro & Commander Sean "Shack" Byrnes & Lieutenant Junior Grade Taavis & Ensign Cabhan "Kevan" Doolin & Chief Petty Officer Benjamin Lambeth & Lieutenant Commander L'Mina & Captain Shannon Money & Gunnery Sergeant Gail Franco & Private 1st Class Leon Crane & Private 1st Class Chuck Cooley & Lieutenant Brent Daniels & Ensign Leah Burns & Petty Officer 1st Class Ralph Morris
+Posted on Tue Aug 29th, 2017 @ 1:12pm by Commander Nicole "Nikki" Beckett MD & Ensign Henro & Commander Sean "Shack" Byrnes & Lieutenant Taavis & Lieutenant Junior Grade Cabhan "Kevan" Doolin & Master Chief Petty Officer Benjamin Lambeth & Commander L'Mina & Captain Shannon Money & Gunnery Sergeant Gail Franco & Private 1st Class Leon Crane & Private 1st Class Chuck Cooley & Lieutenant Brent Daniels & Ensign Leah Burns & Petty Officer 1st Class Ralph Morris

 Creatures in the Corner

 Location: Oskurn - between lab tent and medical tent

 Timeline: MD3 - 0825

 The Qir spun and used its tail, smacking Shack in the right ribs and sending him flying as it gimped off into the treeline.
 He landed in a tumble and came to his feet quickly, the right side of his blouse beginning to smolder so he unzipped and chucked the top away.
 Seeing an ax he pulled it from the stump, then took up a metallic trash can lid and ran back into the fray.
 The smell of acid eaten flesh was almost overpowering.
 His side ached but that was secondary to saving lives.
 Looking like Thor himself, muscles bulging in his Underarmor sleeveless under shirt, Sean Byrnes was going into battle without fear.
 Valhalla awaited, and some of these Qirs would be going with him.

 "Shack, no!"
 Nikki cried out.
 She tapped her combadge and said, "Eclipse....this is Redex.
 We are under attack."